GMOD/jbrowse-components/website/docs/quickstart_desktop.md

 Double-click the downloaded installer and it will install and open JBrowse.
 You can now open JBrowse like any other program.

+### Next steps

+Check out the [user guide](user_guide) for more info on how to use JBrowse Desktop.
+This covers all the features that are available with screenshots and instructions.